maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     $break9:            9;
     $break12:           12;

-To start our mobile implementation we will focus on only the first two break points as follows:
+To start our mobile implementation we do the same in mobile.scss, but we will focus on only the first two breakpoints as follows:

-    mobile.scss

     // Susy Grid